 Don’t Give Up on SEO Entirely, Though

-6. Make Sure It Sounds Like a Professional Brand
+5. Make Sure Your Domain Sounds Like a Professional Brand

 One of the main goals of real estate marketing is to get your leads into an environment you can control.
 That’s why closings generally happen in a conference room rather than, say, someone’s living room.
 It’s also why getting people on the phone is way better than chatting on Facebook.